Lesterpaintstheworld/aider/website/examples/hello.md

 parent: Example chat transcripts
 ---

-# Hello aider_nova!
+# Hello aider!

-Here is the simplest possible "hello world" example of using aider_nova:
+Here is the simplest possible "hello world" example of using aider:

 <br/>
 <br/>